 New treatments for nail infections are currently being studied.
 These include lasers and photodynamic therapy.
 During photodynamic therapy, you’re given a drug that makes your nails more sensitive to the effects of light.
 Then, your doctor shines a special light on the nails to get rid of the infection.

 As a last resort, your podiatrist can remove the affected toenail.
 This is only done if you have a severe infection or it won’t go away with other treatments.

 If you have diabetes, foot care is even more important than usual.
 Nerve damage can make it hard for you to feel injuries or other problems with your feet or toes.
 You need to check your feet often for cuts, sores, and toenail problems so you can catch them before they get infected.

-If you have trouble seeing your feet because of diabetic eye disease, or you’re overweight and can’t reach your feet, have a spouse or other family member check them for you.
+If you have trouble seeing your feet because of diabetic eye disease, or if you’re overweight and can’t reach your feet, have a spouse or other family member check them for you.
 If you notice yellow nails or any other changes while doing a foot check, schedule a visit with your podiatrist.
-For prevention and better management of the effects of diabetes like nail infections, eat a healthy diet, exercise, check blood sugars regularly, and take any prescribed medications.

 Adopting healthy habits will aid in the prevention and better management of the effects of diabetes.
 Be sure to take the following steps: